In the Halls of Awaiting by Finnish Melodic Death Metal Band Insomnium

 In the Halls of Awaiting Is an Album That Starts Off Very Strong

 Finnish melodic death metal band Insomnium may have come up with their finest, most comprehensive studio album with their 2002 release called In the Halls of Awaiting.
 The album is a range of musical influences including Theatre of Tragedy and In Flames.
+I hear the Theatre of Tragedy influence in the beginning of the song Ill-Starred Son.

 One Example of How the Album Starts Off Strong is the Song Ill-Starred Son

 The first song called Ill-Starred Son is a really terrific song and this one is one of the finest songs in the band’s career.
 The song is basically about a woman that is mourning because she lost her stillborn child.
 The woman becomes tired of this rough life as there seems to be no light at the end of this dark tunnel.
 Where has her dearest son gone to she asks?
 But before that, the man asks where his dearest has gone to?
 The lyrics in this song are very much of a despondent and sorrowful nature but the song itself should be considered one of the best in melodic death metal history.
+As of September 2018, I would state that Ill-Starred Son is a more catchy song than Norther’s Betrayed though that one is excellent as well.

 Don't Let the Lyrics Discourage You From Listening to the Album